polkadot-developers/substrate-developer-hub.github.io/docs/contracts/index.md

 ### Sandboxed

 The Contracts module is intended to be used by any user on a public network.
 This means that contracts only have the ability to directly modify their own storage.
-To provide safety to the underlying blockchain state, the Contracts module enables revertable transactions, which roll back any changes to the storage by contract calls that do not complete successfully.
+To provide safety to the underlying blockchain state, the Contracts module enables revertible transactions, which roll back any changes to the storage by contract calls that do not complete successfully.

 ### Gas

 Contract calls are charged a gas fee to limit the amount of computational resources a transaction can use.
 When forming a contract transaction, a gas limit is specified.
 As the contract executes, gas is incrementally used up depending on the complexity of the computation.
 If the gas limit is reached before the contract execution completes, the transaction fails, contract storage is reverted, and the gas fee is **not** returned to the user.
-If the contract executed completes with remaining gas, it is returned to the user at the end of the transaction.
+If the contract execution completes with remaining gas, it is returned to the user at the end of the transaction.

 The Contracts module determines the gas price, which is a conversion between the Substrate `Currency` and a single unit of gas.
 Thus, to execute a transaction, a user must have a free balance of at least `gas price` * `gas limit` which can be spent.